NVIDIA-AI-IOT/deepstream_parallel_inference_app/README.md

 # Parallel Multiple Models App
 ## Introduction
-The parallel inferencing application constructs the parallel inferencing branches pipeline as the following graph, so that the multiple models can run in parallel in one pipeline.
+The parallel inferencing application constructs the parallel inferencing branches pipeline as the following graph, so that the multiple models can run in parallel in one piepline.

 ![Pipeline_Diagram](common.png)